 - Monitoring and review

-- The Animal Welfare Coordinator monitors the implementation of this policy and reviews its contents for relevance and accuracy every three years or as needed.
+- The Animal Welfare Coordinator monitors the implementation of this policy, regularly reviews its contents to ensure relevance and accuracy, and updates it as needed.

 02 7814 2631